cavo789/blog/blog/XXX/docker-mssql-server/index.md

 ![Play with Microsoft SQL Server 2022 using Docker](./images/social_media.jpg)

 And yes, nothing less.
-We're going to install a **Microsoft SQL Server 2022** on our machine, install **SQL Server Management Studio** too and we'll have fun with a small PowerShell script; all with Docker of course.
+We're going to install a **Microsoft SQL Server 2022** on our machine, install **SQL Server Management Studio** too and we'll have fun with a small PowerShell script; all with Docker, of course.

 <!-- truncate -->